 Type IV: intermediate severity

 Bone fragility in OI is complex and not totally understood, despite the investigations at different hierarchical levels.
 Multiple studies show that DXA areal bone mineral density (aBMD) tends to be lower in OI compared to healthy individuals (Folkestad et al. 2012; Lindahl et al. 2015; Scheres et al. 2018).
-Folkestad et al. (2012), Kocijan et al. (2015), and Rolvien et al. (2018) have shown that the microstructure is different as well, namely bone volume fraction (BV/TV) and trabecular number (Tb.N.) in OI bone is lower than for healthy controls.
-Trabecular separation (Tb.Sp.) and inhomogeneity (Tb.Sp.SD) are higher for individuals with OI but the trabecular thickness (Tb.Th.) is not significantly different.
+Folkestad et al. (2012), Kocijan et al. (2015), and Rolvien et al. (2018) have shown that the microstructure is different as well.
+Bone volume fraction (BV/TV) and trabecular number (Tb.N.) in OI bone is lower than for healthy controls.
+Trabecular separation (Tb.Sp.) and inhomogeneity (Tb.Sp.SD) are higher for individuals with OI compared to healthy control, andthe trabecular thickness (Tb.Th.) is not significantly different.
 At the ECM level, a recent study showed that, in compression, OI bone tends to present higher modulus, ultimate stress and post-yield behavior than healthy bone, mostly affected by the higher degree of mineralization of OI bone (Indermaur et al. 2021).
-High resolution peripheral quantitative computed tomography (HR-pQCT) scans allow one to perform in vivo assessment of cortical and trabecular architecture and volumetric bone mineral density (BMD) in the distal radius and distal tibia (Boutroy et al. 2005).
-Moreover, the image obtained from HR-pQCT can be used for finite element analysis (FEA) to predict mechanical properties (Boutroy et al. 2008).
-Homogenized finite element (hFE) is based on BV/TV and anisotropy information (fabric) from the HR-pQCT scan that can be used to assess bone strength within a reasonable computation time (Pahr and Zysset 2009).
+High resolution peripheral quantitative computed tomography (HR-pQCT) reconstructions allow in vivo assessment of cortical and trabecular architecture and volumetric bone mineral density (BMD) at the distal radius and distal tibia (Boutroy et al. 2005).
+Moreover, HR-pQCT reconstructions can be used for finite element analysis (FEA) to predict mechanical properties, such as bone stiffness and strength (Boutroy et al. 2008).
+Homogenized finite element (hFE) is based on BV/TV and anisotropy information (fabric) from HR-pQCT reconstructions and can be used to assess bone strength within reasonable computation effort (Pahr and Zysset 2009).
 High correlations were found between patient-specific hFE and mechanical compression experiments of freshly frozen human samples at the distal radius (Varga et al. 2011; Arias-Moreno et al. 2019).
-Thus, it could be legitimate to use hFE for OI patient’s bone strength estimation and potentially fracture risk assessment.
+Thus, it could be legitimate to use hFE on OI affected bone, for estimation of bone strength and potentially associated fracture risk.
 However, HR-pQCT-based FEA relies on fabric-elasticity relationships.
 Therefore, the present study aims to compare trabecular bone microstructure of healthy and OI bone samples and to investigate the hypothesis of similar fabric-elasticity relationships.

-Methods
+Materials and Methods

 Participants